The Quietest Place

 Science and technology made a huge leap in the last few years, and it’s widely predicted that some of our core beliefs about what matter is might be shaken soon, supposedly by a particle or a force that hasn’t even been seen or registered yet.

 Personally, I was interested in the dichotomy between the overwhelming size of our universe and individual self, a sense of wonder and fear, alienation and belonging.
 Our personal worries and struggles tend to take center stage in our lives so contemplating vastness of the world and how our existence measures up to it can be distressing - and also full of possibilities.

-Full essay is available at Harper's magazine.
+Full essay is available here.